leewinder/ng2-dynamic-dialog/README.md

 Dialogs can be locked, which removes the buttons, stops users from closing the dialog and displays an optional progress icon.
 This is useful when a dialog is communicating with servers or is otherwise busy and cannot be modified.
 ![](https://cloud.githubusercontent.com/assets/1649415/18935096/b851fe5e-85d5-11e6-9ff3-219019b930a1.gif)

-Locking a dialog is as simple as calling [Ng2DynamicDialogComponent lock] or [Ng2DynamicDialogComponent unlock] to release it and can be seen in [locked-content.component.ts](https://github.com/leewinder/ng2-dynamic-dialog/blob/master/samples/src/app/components/dialogs/locked-component-dialog/locked-content/locked-content.component.ts).
+Locking a dialog is as simple as calling [Ng2DynamicDialogComponent lock(instant: boolean)] or [Ng2DynamicDialogComponent unlock(instant: boolean)] to release it and can be seen in [locked-content.component.ts](https://github.com/leewinder/ng2-dynamic-dialog/blob/master/samples/src/app/components/dialogs/locked-component-dialog/locked-content/locked-content.component.ts).

+The boolean parameter specifies if the lock should be instant or whether there should be a transition between the current and next state.
+Regardless of whether true or false is provided, the callback order is the same.

 Once locked, the buttons will be removed and any custom components can hook into the 'Ng2DynamicDialogCallbacks' options to detect when the lock has started or finished and disable any custom elements that are currently being shown.